-b.
-Waiver exams
+2. Waiver exams

-If you cannot waive a course by credential but feel that taking the course would be redundant, we suggest that you request the waiver exam if offered.
+• If you cannot waive a course by credential but feel that taking the course would be redundant, we suggest that you request the waiver exam if offered.
 Contact your program office.
 Waiver exams must be taken before the class you are attempting to waive begins.

-c.
 Core Course Waiver and Placement Options

-Corporate Finance Financial Accounting Macroeconomics and the Global Economic Environment Marketing Management Marketing Strategy Microeconomics for Managers: Foundations Regression Analysis for Managers waive by credentials or exam waive by credentials or exam waive by credentials or exam
+- Corporate Finance waive by credentials or exam - Financial Accounting waive by credentials or exam - Macroeconomics and the Global Economic Environment waive by exam - Marketing Management waive by exam - Marketing Strategy waive by exam - Microeconomics for Managers: Foundations waive by exam - Regression Analysis for Managers waive by credentials or exam